smitp1402/Mobile-Application-Evoke/README.md

 ![image](https://user-images.githubusercontent.com/61896510/134203206-80c125c7-d6ea-445d-bdee-459a5e50c2fd.png)

-If user mark checkbox of student then it redirect to student panel and it will shows list of topic which is uploaded by teacher.
+If user mark checkbox of a student then it redirect to student panel and it will show list of a topic which is uploaded by the teach
 ![image](https://user-images.githubusercontent.com/61896510/134203456-d9462033-ee2f-410d-9cd5-4075e39e6985.png)

-Student can open any topic in particular category.In Category student can see listed topics.
+Students can open any topic in a particular category.
+In Category, the student can see listed topics.
 ![image](https://user-images.githubusercontent.com/61896510/134204478-6b42d39c-e8e6-4890-8e4d-a78948005ca0.png)

 Detailed activity of Topic